Exposure Bracketing is the process of taking a series of shots of the same scene at different Exposure Values (EV).

 - Deciding on how many stops or EV’s apart you should use can be calculated.
 In reality, we are not going to do that.
 So, three shots at 2 EV apart is seen as the standard for capturing the dynamic range of most scenes.

 - Shooting all the time in Exposure Bracketing is pointless.
-When the conditions become challenging light wise, then use Exposure Bracketing.
+When the light levels become challenging, then use Exposure Bracketing.

 - Remember that HDR should not mean Horrible Dynamic Range.
 So, maybe shooting three shots at One EV apart could lead to better results.

-With automatic Bracketing, the camera will underexpose and overexpose an image by changing the f/stop, shutter speed, or ISO?
+With automatic Bracketing, the camera will underexpose and overexpose an image by changing the Aperture, Shutter Speed, or ISO?

 - In Aperture Priority, the camera keeps the aperture the same and changes the shutter speed.

-- In Shutter Priority, the camera keeps the shutter speed the same and changes the f/stop.
+- In Shutter Priority, the camera keeps the shutter speed the same and changes the Aperture.

-- In Program, the camera changes both the f/stop and shutter speed
+- In Program Mode, the camera changes both the f/stop and shutter speed

 - In Manual, if Auto ISO is set, then the camera changes the ISO.
 If ISO is set to something fixed, then the camera modifies the shutter speed.